Light, one of life’s essential ingredients. We use its energy, use it to see, it affects the majority of our lives. Imagine a world without it…

 Other uses for Bioluminescent light are also currently being researched too, not just ones that help our ever growing reliance on unsustainable energy.
 Water purity is also tested with genetically modified bioluminescent microorganisms.
 Cancerous cell tracking is also made easier by the use of bioluminescent bacteria!

-As you can see, we are in the early years of research and many exciting developments await as we develop new and innovative uses for the this incredible natural wonder.
+As you can see, we are in the early years of research and many exciting developments await as we develop new and innovative uses for this incredible natural wonder.